Paternity Lawyer Lake Forest, IL

 Contesting a Paternity Claim

-When either the mother or the alleged father wishes to contest paternity, should the case go to Court, the Judge will require the mother, alleged father, and the child to submit to DNA testing.
-The results will be reviewed by the Judge and will strongly influence the decision making process.
+When either the mother or the alleged father wishes to contest paternity, should the case go to Court, the Judge will require the mother, the alleged father, and the child to submit to DNA testing.
+The Judge will review the results, and they will strongly influence the decision-making process.
 Your paternity lawyer in Lake Forest, Illinois can provide you with the accuracy threshold that is required in Illinois for proving the validity of the paternity claim.
 Important points to keep in mind:

-• If the paternity test result is positive, the father can contest the result and request another test.
-However, the burden of paying for it will likely rest on his shoulders.
+- If the paternity test result is positive, the father may contest the result and request a retest.
+However, the cost will likely rest on his shoulders.

-• If a second paternity test result is positive, the father will legally be recognized as the father by the Court.
+- If a second paternity test result is positive, the Court will legally recognize the father.

 Unmarried Parents and Presumed Father

-If the parents are not married when a child is born, determining the legal father can be accomplished in a few ways.
+If the parents are not married at birth, establishing paternity can be done in a few ways.
 In order to establish paternity, both parents can agree on the paternity or the biological father can create an affidavit stating he is the father.
 In either case, child support is required of an admitted father.
-It is important to double check that this is the process established by your state of residence.
+It is important to double-check that this is the process established by your state of residence.
 We can help you to ensure that you have followed all proper protocol for establishing paternity if you and your child’s other parent are unmarried.

 Married Couple